top of page

 Two months ago, I was contacted by Barbara Crawford, a professor and installation artist from Southern Virginia University.
 She was heading to Colorado with a team of student artists to create the first-ever installation art piece at Red Rocks Amphitheatre.

-“We want it documented from the air,” she said.“We want you to do it.”
+“We want it documented from the air,” she said.
+“We want you to do it.”

 📍 The Challenge

-I had:
+I only had:

 • One hour of private access to the venue

-• No crew
+• No crew to assist

 • Limited communication from the incoming art team